 The University is accredited by the Higher Learning Commission.

-The University offers a bachelor of arts (B.A.) and a bachelor of science (B.S.) in special education that prepare students for licensure at the preschool-12th grade levels in Indiana.
+The University offers a bachelor of science (B.S.) in special education that prepares students for licensure at the preschool-12th grade levels in Indiana.

 Coursework includes professional education courses along with Foundational Studies.
 It is strongly recommended that students enroll in another education content area in addition to special education to increase marketability after graduation (for example, elementary education, math education, or science education).

 The Bayh College of Education offers many special features that make our programs among the best in the nation.